 All healthy and behaviorally sound animals will either be placed out for adoption at our shelter or transferred to another rescue organization to help find its new forever family.
 We do not have time or space limits, but we cannot make any guarantees that we can place an animal.
 Please also be aware that the City of Everett prohibits Everett Animal Services from adopting out pit bulls.
 If you are trying to find a home for a bully breed dog, we strongly suggest you use us as a last resort only.

 Surrender fees for dogs and cats

 The Everett Animal Shelter can only accept cash, Visa or MasterCard.
 We are unable to accept checks.

-There is a $45 per animal rehoming fee for residents of the City of Everett; and $25 for Unincorporated Snohomish County to surrender an animal to our shelter.
-This helps defray the costs of sheltering your pet.
+There is a $45 per animal surrender fee for residents of the City of Everett; and $25 for Unincorporated Snohomish County to surrender an animal to our shelter.

-The rehoming fee for all other areas is $185 per animal.
+The surrender fee for all other areas is $185 per animal.